Khogyani District: District Leadership

 The District Governor of Khogyani is Changes frequently.

 Justice Sector

-Afghan officials Elders and M.Amin B.Wali from Khogyani District in Nangarhar Province celebrated the grand opening of the Khogyani Courthouse on 7 October 2006.
+Afghan officials and elders from Khogyani District celebrated the inauguration of the Khogyani Courthouse on 7 October 2006.
 The ceremony was attended by the Sub-Governor, judge and several elders.
-The mood was very positive and the elders saw the building as a good sign of ISAF support for the district.
+The elders saw the building as a sign of ISAF support for the district.
 The project started 1 July 2006 and cost $100,000.